Return to Play

 The Government of BC has issued a ministerial order protecting amateur sports against Covid-19 related litigation.
 Many volleyball clubs will now be protected liability wise under the new legislation, Volleyball BC has released their responsible RETURN TO PLAY PLAN.
 Please take a moment to familiarize yourself with this document as it is required and necessary to follow in order for everyone to return to volleyball safely.
 Also, please refer to our DUCKS’ RETURN TO PLAY PLAN for program specific planning.

 We have put into place high level programming that meets all of the current requirements and helps keep our staff and participants safe.
 Athletes, coaches and families safety is the most important thing at this time.
 We are also hopeful that by following these guidelines and working together, we can help volleyball return safely.
-At this time, Volleyball BC is allowing training that is focused on skill development and small group training (similar to small group private training sessions) as well as the following guidelines:
+We are currently in Stage 3 of BC’s Restart Plan.

 - Enhanced cleaning protocols